Harendharan/32bitARM_like_CPU_design/README.md

    - Data memory operations like **load** and **store** are also executed during this phase (if applicable).

 4. **Memory Access (if applicable)**:
-   - If the instruction involves data manipulation, **Data Memory (DMEM)** is accessed (e.g., reading or writing data).
+   - If the instruction involves data manipulation, **Data Memory (dmem)** is accessed (e.g., reading or writing data).

 5. **Write-back**:
-   - The result of the ALU operation (or data from DMEM) is written back to the **Register File** if necessary.
+   - The result of the ALU operation (or data from dmem) is written back to the **Register File** if necessary.

 6. **PC Update**:
-   - The **Program Counter (PC)** is updated based on the instruction (incremented for sequential execution, or updated with a new address for jump/branch instructions).
+   - The **Program Counter (PC)** is updated based on the instruction (incremented for sequential execution, or updated with a new address for Branch instructions).

 ---